ToMe25/Remote-Notifications/README.md

 to the client command to set the ports he is listening on, or to the server, to set what ports he is sending the data to.

+To change config options, you can either change them in the config file in the "Remote-Notifications-Config" directory next to the jar file,

+or using the Config Window that can be accessed by selecting the config option in the popup that appears when right-clicking the Tray Icon, or a Dialog style notification.

 ### Library
 If you want to send notifications from inside another application you will also need [ToMe25s-Java-Utilities](https://github.com/ToMe25/ToMe25s-Java-Utilities) as Remote-Notifications is based on that library.